 Is weight your main concern?
 The Safien GTX is lightweight!
 And waterproof.
 This hiking shoe is a great choice for light and fast hikes on dirt trails.
 It looks like a trail runner but acts like a hiking shoe, providing unexpected support for a fabric shoe.
 It is not the most comfortable, durable, or protective, but if you are a person who counts the ounces of your hiking gear, this may be the shoe for you.

 Comfort is critical in a hiking shoe.
 When your feet hurt, the whole adventure can quickly become a bummer.
 Though it looks like a sneaker, the Safien GTX is a comfortable, lightweight, and surprisingly stable hiking shoe.
 The shoes are quite stiff out of the box and after many miles in them, they remain stiff, so if they don't feel good to you right away, don't expect them to get more flex over time.
-Another lightweight option that is slightly more forgiving is the Salomon X Ultra 3, our Top Pick for light and fast adventures.

 The Safien GTX has a plush foam midsole and a decent amount of built-in arch support.
 The insole itself is quite thin and doesn't add a lot of support, but helps keep the shoe light.
 While the soles felt comfortable without a pack, or even with a light pack, we started to notice the rocks underfoot a lot more when we were carrying a more substantial amount of weight.
 A shoe that works better over distance with a heavier pack is our Editors' Choice, the Oboz Sawtooth II.